 Clients need their advisor to make a fair income from their business, so clients will have the ongoing necessary investment advice.

 The problem arises when the enthusiasm for providing excellent service to clients with larger portfolios leaves clients with smaller portfolios receiving little or inadequate service.
 The advisor’s spare time is used prospecting for more “A” clients.

-As a result, 80 per cent of an advisor’s clients may be displeased with the level of service.
-People tend to talk more about bad service than excellent service, so the advisor’s brand and respect suffers.
+As a result, 80 percent of an advisor’s clients may be displeased with the level of service.
+People tend to talk more about bad service than excellent service, so the advisor’s brand and respect suffer.